 At the end of the day though, if you are looking for one of the best places to stay in New York, where you can simply walk out your doorstep and visit several different types of attractions & activities, Tribeca should be near the top of your list.

-Below are my three top recommendations for Flatiron District hotels in the mid-tier budget range:
+Below are my three top recommendations for Tribeca hotels in the mid-tier budget range:

 Between 30th Street and 60th Street you will find Midtown Manhattan.
 Now, the area is really broken up into even smaller neighborhoods here from east to west.
 These include Midtown East, Midtown, Midtown West, Hell’s Kitchen, among a few others.